 Hans Breder (1935-2017)

 Like Kandinsky, Malevich and Mondrian for Hans Breder the task of art, as a kind of thought, is spiritual.
-His work seeks to articulate and evoke an ineffable power beyond reason and unreason.
-Against the monumental materialism of Western culture, over the last six decades, Breder’s intermedial sensibility has been expressed in and between painting, sculpture, photography, music, installation, video and film--each expression an invitation to subversive liminality and momentary transcendence.
+His work articulates and evokes an ineffable power beyond reason and unreason.
+Against the monumental materialism of Western culture over the last six decades, Breder’s sensibility has been expressed in and between painting, sculpture, photography, music, installation, video and film--each expression an invitation to subversive liminality and momentary transcendence.
 Breder’s work dissolves boundaries and manipulates perception, sometimes enticing, sometimes shocking the observer to an experience of liminality from which a realm of pure possibility may emerge.

-One of the first video artists whose work has been included in three Whitney Biennials, Hans Breder founded the Intermedia Program in the School of Art & Art History at the University of Iowa and directed it until his retirement as a Distinguished Professor in 2000.
+One of the first video artists whose work has been included in three Whitney Biennials, Breder founded the Intermedia Program in the School of Art & Art History at the University of Iowa in 1968 and directed it until his retirement as a F. Wendell Miller Distinguished Professor in 2000.
 The internationally regarded program built on Breder’s interdisciplinary inclination for intellectual and aesthetic collision.

 Contact the estate: